 Adjust your dog’s diet.

-There are many ways you can use ice cubes and frozen treats to keep your dog cool.
+There are many ways you can use ice cubes and frozen treats to keep your pooch hydrated.
 Adding ice cubes to your dog’s water bowl will make it extra refreshing and cool for them throughout the day.
 Also, you can give your dog ice cubes as treats for them to snack on.

 Hydrate during exercise.